 Ochsner Health Network: Our Powerful Partnerships

 Our partnerships start with people driven by a desire to offer the communities they serve the best healthcare possible.
-The Ochsner Health Network Board includes our founding partner health systems’ CEOs and Ochsner Health System President and CEO Warner Thomas.
+The Ochsner Health Network Board includes our founding partner healths’ CEOs and Ochsner Health President and CEO Warner Thomas.

 Meet a few of our partners, and see why your organization should join our supportive network:

 Bio: Warner Thomas officially assumed the role of Ochsner Health President and Chief Executive Officer (CEO) on September 1, 2012.
 As the CEO of Ochsner, Louisiana’s largest non-profit health system, Mr. Thomas is responsible for the system’s overall strategic growth and development.

 Mr. Thomas joined Ochsner in 1998 and served for 14 years as Ochsner’s President and Chief Operating Officer (COO).
 As COO, Mr. Thomas was instrumental in Ochsner’s growth in the wake of Hurricane Katrina, which devastated much of the medical infrastructure in south Louisiana.
 In the years since the storm, Ochsner has acquired six hospitals and developed strategic partnerships and affiliations with 22 others – growing its presence across Louisiana and throughout the Gulf South region.
 Mr. Thomas has been instrumental in creating the largest healthcare system in the Gulf South.